Corporate Edge Org (CEO)

-SHOP TALK Business Class by Kitty Kaufman
+Shop Talk by Kitty Kaufman

 There is nothing quite like the switched-on force of preschool kids at play.
-These junior executives in training with their paint brushes and easels, instruments and music, books, trucks and blocks, climbing, jumping, watching a play, moving to the rhythms of yoga, or simply listening to a story captivate our attention.
+These junior executives with their paint brushes and easels, instruments and music, books, trucks and blocks, climbing, jumping, watching a play, moving to the rhythms of yoga, or simply listening to a story captivate our attention.
 We watch, hear their laughter and when we're very lucky, we get to join in.

 We have left our mittens at home as these warm May days stretch before us in unending enchantment.
 We are giddily awash in longer days and ready for something new.
 So to celebrate the return of spring, we've rounded up a variety of fun places just for you and your baby up to three.
+We limited our choices here to activities for you and your preschooler to do together.
+You'll help them work out; they'll watch you work out; they'll sleep while you watch movies.
+They'll learn art, music, signing, and how to play nicely with others.
+They'll learn show business and you'll be jealous.
+Storytelling abounds; theatre too.
+Nearly everything requires registration or tickets.
+Please note: this list was compiled in 2006.
+Call ahead.

 StrollerFit®